view all blogs

 Fable, Station Approach

-Cocktails, small plates & a room that earns the evening
+Cocktails, wine and a room that earns the evening

 Our pick

-The cocktail list at Fable is built around classics done well and a handful of house originals that reflect the kitchen's personality.
+The drinks list at Fable covers cocktails and a curated wine list running from prosecco and crémant through to whites, reds and rosé.
 Small plates designed for sharing make the drinks worthwhile as a full evening rather than just a quick one.

 Why it works for an evening in Kew

-The practical appeal is straightforward — Fable is on Station Approach, which means it's the first thing you pass coming off the tube and the last thing you pass going back.
+Fable is on Station Approach, which means it's the first thing you pass coming off the tube and the last thing you pass going back.
 For Kew residents, that convenience matters.
-But convenience alone doesn't make somewhere worth going to; the quality has to be there too.
+But convenience alone doesn't make somewhere worth going to.
+The quality has to be there too, and at Fable it is.

 The evening starts here.

-Cocktails, small plates, and a room worth staying in — Fable, Station Approach, Kew.
+Cocktails, wine and a room worth staying in.
+Walk-ins welcome on Station Approach, Kew.